tatakahashi35/dotfiles/README.md

 - [brew](https://github.com/tatakahashi35/dotfiles/tree/main/brew)
 - [vscode](https://github.com/tatakahashi35/dotfiles/tree/main/vscode)

-## How to update library versions described in this repository
+## How to update libraries described in this repository
 1. Run this script then a new PR will be created.
     ```
     zsh src/update_libraries.sh